Mineola station (LIRR): Early history

-Station enhancements
+Modern history

+In 2001, the Mineola station underwent a major reconstruction project.
+This project brought the station into a state of good repair and modernized existing facilities.

+On October 16, 2006, the bus terminal at the Mineola station opened, creating the Mineola Intermodal Center; the facility also includes a parking garage above the bus station.
+This enabled buses operated by MTA Long Island Bus and LIRR trains to serve a single, consolidated facility; NICE buses would subsequently use the bus facility following the privatization of Long Island Bus.
+Prior to the bus facility's opening, buses serving the station stopped a block away, on Third Street.

+2010s–2020s upgrades

 As part of the LIRR third track project, renovation of infrastructure around the Mineola station began in late 2018.
 Both platforms would be replaced and Platform B would be relocated.
 Canopies, benches, signage, and security cameras would be installed.
 The new platforms would be heated to facilitate snow removal.
-Amenities such as Wi-Fi, USB charging stations, artwork, and digital information displays would also be included as part of the renovations.
+Amenities such as Wi-Fi, USB charging stations, artwork, and digital information displays were also installed at the station as part of the renovations.

 The construction of a new parking structure at Harrison Avenue began in fall 2018, followed by the start of reconstruction on the station itself in early 2019.
 The Second Street parking lot would also be expanded, and a park and ride parking lot at Main Street would be built.
 The dangerous grade crossing at Main Street was closed and replaced with a pedestrian overpass with two elevators.
 Additionally, the grade crossing at Willis Avenue further east of the station was eliminated and replaced with an underpass.
 The construction of the third track also required the replacement of a substation at the intersection of Main and Front Streets.

 Station layout

 Mineola has two side platforms and three tracks, both slightly-offset to accommodate 12 cars.
 The middle express track allows trains to bypass the station.
 The main station house is on the north side of the tracks, at Front Street and Mineola Boulevard.
 The station is wheelchair accessible and has a crossover for pedestrians.
-A smaller enclosed shelter is on the opposite (south) side of the tracks.
+A smaller, enclosed shelter existed on the opposite (south) side of the tracks prior to being demolished as part of the LIRR's third track project.
 The Oyster Bay Branch diverges at a junction just east of the station.

-Westbound trains generally use Platform A and eastbound use Platform B, though during rush hours, peak-direction trains will stop at both platforms.
-The station is bypassed by select Port Jefferson Branch and Oyster Bay Branch trains, and by most Ronkonkoma Branch and Montauk Branch trains.
+Generally, westbound trains use Platform A and eastbound trains use Platform B – although all trains operating on the Oyster Bay Branch use platform A. The station is bypassed by select Port Jefferson Branch, Ronkonkoma Branch, and Oyster Bay Branch trains – as well as by most trains operating on the Montauk Branch.